acsone/click-odoo/README.rst

   Controls if a database must be provided through the ``--database`` option or the Odoo configuration file (default: True).

+database_must_exist
+  If this flag is False and the selected database does not exist do not fail and pass env=None instead (default: True).

 environment_manager
   **experimental feature** A context manager that yields an intialized ``odoo.api.Environment``.